Artificial Intelligence and Human Factors MScStudy level: Postgraduate

 Teaching contact hours

-In addition, you will be expected to undertake significant self-directed study each week depending on the demands of individual modules.
-The number of contact hours may vary from semester to semester, however, on average; it is likely to be around 10 contact hours per week in the first 2 semesters.
-In Semester 3 you will focus on your project contact hours will be reduced and self-directed study time will increase.
+The number of contact hours may vary from semester to semester, however, on average, it is estimated 13 contact hours per week in the taught semesters with self-study approximately 25 hours each week, depending on the demands of individual modules.
+In Semester 3 you will focus on your project.
+Contact hours will be reduced and self-directed study time will increase.

 This course will be assessed using a variety of methods depending upon the module.
 Assessment methods include coursework, essays, project and group work, viva (where we interview you about work you’ve done), practical exams (for example presentations and tests), and formal examinations.